 But Mildred Dunnock is the perfectly sympathetic old lady that makes it all the more horrific.

-She tells Clarence she’s not ungrateful that she’s aware of the sacrifice Edward and Olive have made coming to look after her.
+She tells Clarence she’s not ungrateful and that she’s aware of the sacrifice Edward and Olive have made coming to look after her.
 But she feels that she’s a prisoner in her own home.
 She whines that she’s hungry as she throws down the hard biscuit onto the plate.
-“Diet, oh pooh” her hearts perfectly normal, she just gets a little out of breath sometimes.
+“Diet, oh pooh” her heart is perfectly normal, she just gets a little out of breath sometimes.
 Clarence promises to come over that night, she tells herself at least she has one friend left.
 She hears Olive coming up the steps.
-Olive is very attentive to Mother Olcott, taking away her tray, fixing her blankets and tucking her into to bed.
-Miriam ‘mother Olcott’ tells her she doesn’t want to intrude on Olive’s bridge game but she tells her she’d be an asset to any party.
+Olive is very attentive to Mother Olcott, taking away her tray, fixing her blankets, and tucking her into bed.
+Miriam’s mother Olcott’ tells her she doesn’t want to intrude on Olive’s bridge game but she tells her she’d be an asset to any party.
 She pretends to sleep til Olive leaves the room.

 The violins escort her with a delicate bow whilst on her daily jaunt through town as she shoplifts through each store.

 As she walks out of the boutique she grabs a small piece of jewelry and slips it into her bag.
 The strings become more poignantly drawn out.
 Goldsmith’s melody is beautiful as she comes upon Joe Henshaw’s junk shop where men are loading up a truck and clearing out the inventory.